MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

 You can add message extension to a bot app more easily than adding it to a tab app as message extension use the bot support framework.

-The following steps help you to add message extension to a bot app:
+To add a message extension bot app to Teams follow these steps:

 1. [Create a bot app using Teams Toolkit](#create-a-bot-app-using-teams-toolkit)
 1. [Configure message extension in app manifest](#configure-message-extension-in-app-manifest)